vardnan/CoreML-App/README.md

 # CoreML-App
- Machine learning application developing in Swift, using Apple's CoreML
+ Machine learning application developed in Swift, using Apple's CoreML